API ADAD Colombia

 Intervention

-Subcutaneous crenezumab 300 mg every 2 weeks (escalated to 720 mg SC every 2 weeks), with optional further escalation to 60 mg/kg IV every 4 weeks; treatment duration 5–8 years
+Subcutaneous crenezumab 300 mg every 2 weeks (escalated to 720 mg SC every 2 weeks), with optional further escalation to 60 mg/kg IV every 4 weeks; treatment duration 5 to nearly 8 years (common-close design)

 Inclusion Criteria